All you need to know about AnanthaGiri Hills

 Clouds rolling off the hillock

 The Musi River origin point is even more beautiful.
 There is designated parking – 40₹ for parking and 20₹ per person for the preservation of the area.
 The entire valley is visible and on good days, Kotpally reservoir is also visible from this viewpoint.
 Most people come here to trek to the watchtower through the jungle.
-Trek is fairly easy but needs stamina.
-It is around a 3-4 km trek from parking to the watchtower.
+Trek is fairly easy but demands good stamina for close to 5-6 round trip to the watchtower.

 More on exciting day trips from Hyderabad